woodfordtim/the_british_wine_cellar_v2/README.md

 focus on supporting small and medium sized vineyards and wineries promoting local produce and celebrating the little know high quality wines that can be found across Great Britain.

-This current interation of the website sets out the foundation for a wider project that will introdcue more products and celebrate more vineyards.
+This current iteration of the website sets out the foundation for a wider project that will introdcue more products and celebrate more vineyards.

 This web application can ve found at: